 Treatment of Thyroid Disease in Pregnancy

-For women who require treatment for hyperthyroidism, an antithyroid medication that interferes with the production of thyroid hormones is used.
-This medication is usually propylthiouracil or PTU for the first trimester, and — if necessary, methimazole can be used also, after the first trimester.
+For women who require treatment for hyperthyroidism, an antithyroid medication that blocks production of thyroid hormones is used.
+This medication—propylthiouracil (PTU)—is usually given during the first trimester, and — if necessary, methimazole can be used, after the first trimester.
 In rare cases in which women do not respond to these medications or have side effects from the therapies, surgery to remove part of the thyroid may be necessary.
 Hyperthyroidism may get worse in the first 3 months after you give birth, and your doctor may need to increase the dose of medication.

 Hypothyroidism is treated with a synthetic (man-made) hormone called levothyroxine, which is similar to the hormone T4 made by the thyroid.
 Your doctor will adjust the dose of your levothyroxine at diagnosis of pregnancy and will continue to monitor your thyroid function tests every 4-6 weeks during pregnancy.
 If you have hypothyroidism and are taking levothyroxine, it is important to notify your doctor as soon as you know you are pregnant, so that the dose of levothyroxine can be increased accordingly to accommodate the increase in thyroid hormone replacement required during pregnancy.
 Because the iron and calcium in prenatal vitamins may block the absorption of thyroid hormone in your body, you should not take your prenatal vitamin within 3-4 hours of taking levothyroxine.